 At Pinnacle Therapy Center, we believe that everyone will do well if they can.
 This belief guides our practice and our unwavering commitment to walk alongside clients—offering a space that is warm, affirming, and grounded in mutual trust.

-We provide the following services in the Orleans and Nepean areas:
+We provide the following in-person services in the Orleans and Nepean areas of Ottawa:

-Shira Blake is a Registered Psychotherapist (Qualifying) with the CRPO who works with youth, families and children.
-With a strong background in education, Shira understands the emotional, social, and developmental needs of young people and the unique challenges families face.
+Shira Blake is a Registered Psychotherapist (Qualifying) with the CRPO who works with children, youth, and families.
+With a strong background in education, as a teacher, Shira understands the emotional, social, and developmental needs of young people and the unique challenges families face.
 She brings a compassionate, collaborative, and grounded approach, creating a safe space where children and parents feel heard, supported, and understood.

 Shira’s work is rooted in evidence-based and restorative practices that help young people build emotional awareness, resilience, and healthy coping skills.
 Her therapeutic approach includes Acceptance and Commitment Therapy (ACT), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Emotionally Focused Therapy (EFT), and trauma-informed, nervous-system-based approaches such as Applied Polyvagal Theory, Internal Family Systems (IFS), and somatic interventions.